KaanErgun/platerecognizer_python/readme.md

 - Recognize license plates using the Plate Recognizer API.
 - Log recognized license plates, passage times, and camera codes.
 - Clean up old log files periodically to manage storage.
+- Allow user-defined Region of Interest (ROI) for each camera to focus on specific areas.

 ## Project Structure